 So despite these disadvantages, you’re probably wondering how can landlocked countries grow and develop when they have geographical limitations?
 Are any efforts being made to help them?

 The Almaty Programme of Action is a program that’s focused on helping landlocked developing countries reduce their costs and promote growth.
 The program was adopted by the United Nations in 2003 and has been supported by various organizations like the World Bank.
-Their main priorities currently in:
+Their main priorities are currently in:

 - Promoting infrastructure